-- Initiate the development of a community leisure facility on Market Street in Nelson; and thereafter: - address the regeneration of properties transferred to the company by the Council and in particular marginal regeneration opportunities across Pendle which would normally be ignored by the private sector. - Revitalise business opportunities within Colne Shopping Precinct and act as an investment tool to support the above schemes.
+- Initiate the development of a community leisure facility on Market Street in Nelson (the ACE Centre); and thereafter; - address the regeneration of properties transferred to the company by the Council and in particular marginal regeneration opportunities across Pendle which would normally be ignored by the private sector. - Revitalise business opportunities within Colne Shopping Precinct and act as an investment tool to support the above schemes.

 PEARL has an authorised share capital of £1,000 of which BIP has 700 £1 shares and the Council has 300 £1 shares.
-The issue share capital is £10.00 and has been called up, and paid, in proportion to the authorised share capital.
+The issued share capital is £10.00 and has been called up, and paid, in proportion to the authorised share capital.
 Both BIP and the Council are entitled to appoint up to five Directors each to form the Board of Directors.

-Company Secretarial services were provided by the Council in 2015/16 and the Council's Strategic Director is the Company Secretary.
-The Council also provides accountancy services to PEARL for which the remuneration in 2015/16 was £16.6k.
+Company Secretarial services were provided by the Council in 2016/17 and the Council's Strategic Director is the Company Secretary.
+The Council also provides accountancy services to PEARL for which the remuneration in 2016/17 was £15.6k.